Nerwyn/material-you-utilities/README.md

 #### Show View Title

 As an alternative to Home Assistant's markdown view titles, you can choose to display the view title in the center of the application bar instead.
-If the application bar is hidden this title will be as well.
+If the application bar is hidden this title will be as well and this setting be hidden in the settings card.

 #### Show Navigation Bar

 You can choose to hide the navigation bar shown at the bottom of views by toggling this setting off.
 This is useful if you want to use an alternate view navigation system such as [Navbar Card](https://github.com/joseluis9595/lovelace-navbar-card).
 Note that this does not disable navigation bar styles or restore the default view tabs, it hides them entirely.
 Requires style upgrades to be enabled.

+#### Show Navigation Bar Labels

+You can choose to hide the navigation bar labels shown below and trailing the view tabs at the bottom of views by toggling this setting off.
+If the navigation bar is hidden this setting does nothing and is hidden in the settings card.

 ### Other